 1. Increase partition size in Server 2016 Disk Management

-If you want to increase system partition size via Windows Server 2016 Disk Management, your disk partition configuration must meet following requirements:
+If you want to increase system partition size in Windows Server 2016 via Disk Management, your disk partition configuration must meet following requirements:

-- There is another partition such as D on the right of C and on the same disk.
+- There is another partition such as D behind of C on the same disk.

-- There are no programs or any Windows services installed in D, so you can delete it.
+- There are no programs or any Windows services installed in D drive, so you can delete it.

 - There's a third partition with plenty of free space to save all files in drive D.

 How to increase C drive space in Windows Server 2016 with Disk Management:

 - Transfer all files in D to other partition (D means the partition behind C drive).